jquery/contribute.jquery.org/pages/open-source.md

 more detail about each of these and why it's important, here are some important things to keep in mind.

-* **It's OK to not already know.** Not be able to use the same tools you know your peers are already adept with can feel embarassing, as can having to say "I don't know."
+* **It's OK to not already know.** Not be able to use the same tools you know your peers are already adept with can feel embarrassing, as can having to say "I don't know."
 No one springs forth from the womb with a magical ability to collaborate on distributed software projects, and at some point everyone had to invest the time to learn the tools.
 * **You don't have to know *everything* to do *anything.* ** Learning these tools is a process, and you don't have to be a master of any of them to contribute effectively.
 You just have to be willing to try.
 * **This will make you a better developer.** If you aren't using any of these, they can be a major boon to your productivity and introduce you techniques that can apply in other facets of your career
 * **You're part of a community now.**  There are other people out there that have had the same problems, and are ready, willing and able to share with you how they